Property law in China: Imperial China

 Use of property was divided into topsoil (tianpi) and subsoil (tiangu) rights.
 Landlords with subsoil rights had a permanent claim to the property if they paid taxes and received official seals from the government, but did not have rights to actively use the land.
 Instead, those with topsoil rights paid the subsoil landlord a fixed rent (or part of the proceeds of what was produced on the land) for not only the right to farm and live on the land, but the right to independently sell or lease the topsoil rights to another party.
 So as long as another party held topsoil rights, the party holding subsoil did not have right to actively use the land or evict the topsoil owner.
 Land, like other forms of property, was seen as being held collectively by the family and not individuals within the family.
 Another concept in imperial Chinese property rights was dianmai (典賣/典卖), more commonly known as huomai (活賣/活卖), or conditional sales of property that allowed the seller (i.e., his family) to buy back the land at the original price (without interest).
 The assumption was that land, having been held by a family for generations, should stay with the same family.
 From the Sui dynasty onwards, women could not hold property directly and, for land to stay in the same family, it had to pass between male heirs following the rule of primogeniture.
 The Imperial times were time and space dependent and were affected by wars, rebellions and natural disaster.
 During such times, there were frequent shifts in ownership as abandoned land was reclaimed after former owners had fled or died.
 During the Qing dynasty (1644-1911) some titling of land ownership did take place, albeit not systematically or at a national level, and historical titles have been handed down to the present.
 Newly accrued land along rivers, creeks and other waters – so-called riparian rights – was clearly designated as state property, and the Qing government repeatedly emphasized this in imperial edicts.

 Nationalist China

 During the rule of the Nationalist government (1912–1949), communal and customary rights gave land tenure to landlords, nobles, religious institutions, and village communities.
 Meanwhile, the state drafted property laws, which were based on German and Japanese civil law traditions.
 Under Nationalist rule, the private sector owned most forests.
-After they had gained power, the CCP gradually worked towards the abolition of private ownership.
+After they had gained power, the Chinese Communist Party (CCP) gradually worked towards the abolition of private ownership.
 Private forest holdings continued to exist until the collectivization of the countryside.